Tea Party movement: Early local protest events

-First national protests and birth of national movement
+First national protests and the birth of national movement

-On February 18, 2009, the one-month old Obama administration announced the Homeowners Affordability and Stability Plan, an economic recovery plan to help home owners avoid foreclosure by refinancing mortgages in the wake of the Great Recession.
+On February 18, 2009, the one-month-old Obama administration announced the Homeowners Affordability and Stability Plan, an economic recovery plan to help homeowners avoid foreclosure by refinancing mortgages in the wake of the Great Recession.
 The next day, CNBC business news editor Rick Santelli criticized the Plan in a live broadcast from the floor of the Chicago Mercantile Exchange.
 He said that those plans were "promoting bad behavior" by "subsidizing losers' mortgages".
 He suggested holding a tea party for traders to gather and dump the derivatives in the Chicago River on July 1.
 "President Obama, are you listening?" he asked.
 A number of the floor traders around him cheered on his proposal, to the amusement of the hosts in the studio.
 Santelli's "rant" became a viral video after being featured on the Drudge Report.

-According to The New Yorker writer Ben McGrath and New York Times reporter Kate Zernike, this is where the movement was first inspired to coalesce under the collective banner of "Tea Party."
+Beth McGrath of The New Yorker and Kate Zernike of The New York Times report that this where the Tea Party movement was first inspired to coalesce under the collective banner of "Tea Party".
 Santelli's remarks "set the fuse to the modern anti-Obama Tea Party movement," according to journalist Lee Fang.
 About 10 hours after Santelli's remarks, reTeaParty.com was bought to coordinate Tea Parties scheduled for Independence Day and, as of March 4, was reported to be receiving 11,000 visitors a day.

-Within hours, the conservative political advocacy group Americans for Prosperity registered the domain name "TaxDayTeaParty.com," and launched a website calling for protests against Obama.
-Overnight, websites such as "ChicagoTeaParty.com" (registered in August 2008 by Chicagoan Zack Christenson, radio producer for conservative talk show host Milt Rosenberg) were live within 12 hours.
-By the next day, guests on Fox News had already begun to mention this new "Tea Party."
+Within hours, the conservative political advocacy group Americans for Prosperity registered the domain name "TaxDayTeaParty.com", and launched a website calling for protests against Obama.
+Overnight, websites such as "ChicagoTeaParty.com", registered in August 2008 by Chicagoan Zack Christenson, radio producer for conservative talk show host Milt Rosenberg, were live within 12 hours.
+By the next day, guests on Fox News had already begun to mention this new "Tea Party".
 As reported by The Huffington Post, a Facebook page was developed on February 20 calling for Tea Party protests across the country.

-A "Nationwide Chicago Tea Party" protest was coordinated across more than 40 different cities for February 27, 2009, thus establishing the first national modern Tea Party protest.
+A "Nationwide Chicago Tea Party" protest was coordinated across more than 40 different cities for February 27, 2009, establishing the first national modern Tea Party protest.
 The movement has been supported nationally by at least 12 prominent individuals and their associated organizations.
 Fox News called many of the protests in 2009 "FNC Tax Day Tea Parties" which it promoted on air and sent speakers to.
 This was to include then-host Glenn Beck, though Fox came to discourage him from attending later events.